jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 However, as awful as it might sound, these extremes could have technological success.
 Both used new machinery, mathematics, and other advancements to build modern economies and militaries.
 Each was doomed however, because neither could sustain any success; extremes have complacency embedded in them.

 Let's look at World War II (1939-1945) for our first example.
 This history is told in many books (my favorite being _Why the Allies Won_), but in short Germany's early WWII victories came from a real innovation—integrating tank, plane, and infantry by radio into fast-acting "combined arms" mobile warfare.
-These ideas were partly borrowed from British academies and proved very effective when turned against slower, hierarchical Allied armies still using massive bunkers and creaky, slow command structures.
+These ideas were partly borrowed from British academies and proved very effective when turned against slower, hierarchical Allied armies still using massive bunkers and slow command structures making decision in days what Germans now did in hours.
 Germany easily invaded a hard-fighting Poland (1939) in a matter of weeks.
 When turning its Blitzkrieg on Holland, Belgium, and France (1940), Germany faced its World War I (1914-1918) enemies once again.

 Combined arms warfare was not an original idea.
 Since World War I, the radio, airplane, and motor engine were invented and everyone knew they would change not just society, but warfare too.
 Yet, the Germans, perhaps because they were poor and had a limited military budget, implemented new ideas faster than anyone else.
 An early test was the massive Belgium Fort Eben-Emael.
 Made from all the lessons of World War I, its strategic position protected several important bridges that controlled the Belgian heartland from invasion.

-Its defenders waited for German artillery and soldiers with rifles.
+Its defenders waited for German artillery and soldiers to attack.
 Instead the Germans landed gliders on the fort's roof.
-These paratroopers closed the ventilation vents, assaulted the fort, and the fortress fell in under two days.
-German tanks rolled on and Belgium fell days later.
+Paratroopers walked out, closed the ventilation vents, assaulted the fort, and the fortress fell in under two days.
+With barely a struggle, German tanks rolled on and Belgium fell days later.

-Despite airports, radios, and cars being used throughout society, the Allies, especially the officers, thought it was World War I. Fort Eben-Emael was symbolic of their entire battle plan.
+Fort Eben-Emael was symbolic of the entire Allied battle plan.
 The French built bunkers that were far larger.
 None of them worked.
-To showcase the mental shock of these soldiers defending against German Blitzkrieg tactics, one French officer wrote a note to his President.
+Despite airports, radios, and cars being used throughout society, the Allies, especially the officers, still thought it was World War I.  An aged mentality suddely facing modern realities was a complete mental shock.
+To showcase the effect defending against German Blitzkrieg tactics had, one French officer wrote a note to his President.
 "I am killing myself Mr President to let you know that all my men were brave, but one cannot send men to fight tanks with rifles."

-The Nazis had just beaten an enemy who couldn't adapt, and promptly made the same mistake.
+The Nazis had just beaten an enemy who couldn't adapt, and soon enough made the same mistake.
 They read their early wins as proof of their superiority rather than the application of tools anyone can emulate.
 With Western Europe occupied, they thought "racially inferior" Soviets would be a push-over.
 Although their invasion (1941) caused an egregious loss of Soviet life and property, within a few years the Soviets were fielding better tanks and planes and approaching German military command sophistication.
 By 1943 the tide of the war turned for the Soviets.

 Meanwhile, America entered the war in late 1941.
-With "Rosie the Riveter" and "V for Victory" leading the way, America turned its consumer economy to mass-produce weapons, plants, ships faster than anyone could predict.
+With "Rosie the Riveter" and "V for Victory" leading the way, America turned its consumer economy to mass-produce quality weapons, plants, ships faster than anyone could predict.
 Soon a 200,000 man-army turned into 8,000,000, led by new commanders like Bradley and Patton who were doing combined arms warfare better than Germany ever did.

 Nazi Germany, so obsessed with genetic explanations for its success, couldn't compete.
 They resisted mobilizing women as workers or fighters despite dire need for both.
 While some worked to increase production (which did increase), the regime was trapped inside its own extreme, and continued to hunt down supposed undesirables and hoped in vain that a self-declared super intelligence would create "wunderweapons" to save them.
 They were overrun anyway, and Nazi leaders called for the nation's own destruction for having failed the racial test of history.